 Why do I say that?
 Well think about it this way: in a house 2 people can do 2 different things, one is cooking and one is sleeping.
 So these activities are performed each by different entities, they output different results, have different purposes, and need different tools.
 They have nothing in common other than taking place in the same house.

 The same goes for things happening on a server.
-A server is actually a computer with some specific software installed, and computers can be used for different things that are not necessarily related between them other than using the same environment.
+A server is actually a computer with some specific software installed, and computers can be used for different things that are not necessarily related between them other than using the same environment and it can be done with Fontsquirell or Creative Fabrica’s free webfont generator.

 The example I wanted to give was about two things that happen on a server, both of which include the usage of fonts in two very different ways.